Youngest British soldier in World War I: George Maher

-George Maher (20 May 1903 – c.1999) at age thirteen lied to a recruiting officer, claiming he was eighteen.
+George Maher (20 May 1903 – 27 July 1999) at age thirteen lied to a recruiting officer, claiming he was eighteen.
 He joined up with the 2nd Battalion King's Own Royal Lancaster Regiment.
 In the front lines, Maher began crying during heavy shelling.
 He was taken before an officer of his regiment when his young age was discovered and subsequently locked in a train with a number of other underage boys.
 Maher said, "The youngest was twelve years old.
 A little nuggety bloke he was, too.
 We joked that the other soldiers would have had to have lifted him up to see over the trenches".
 Maher's story was first reported in Richard van Emden's 1998 book Veterans: the last survivors of the Great War and was later featured in Last Voices of World War 1, a 2009 television documentary.
 The boy Maher met was formerly reported as the youngest British soldier in World War I, but the claim has never been authenticated.

 Sidney Lewis

 Sidney George Lewis (24 March 1903 – 1969) enlisted in the East Surrey Regiment in August 1915 at the age of twelve.
 His parents had no idea where he was.
 He fought in the Battle of the Somme in 1916, then aged thirteen, in the 106th Machine Gun Company of the Machine Gun Corps.
-Lewis fought in the Battle of Delville Wood which saw some of the worst casualties on the Somme.
-His mother was told where her son was by a comrade home on leave, and she demanded that the War Office to release him.
+Lewis fought for six weeks in the Battle of Delville Wood which saw some of the worst casualties on the Somme.
+His mother was told where her son was by a comrade home on leave, and she demanded that the War Office release him.
 It asked her for his birth certificate and discharged the boy.
 Lewis was awarded the Victory Medal and the British War Medal.
 He re-enlisted in 1918 and served with the army of occupation in Austria.
 He joined the police in Kingston upon Thames after the war and served in bomb disposal during World War II.
 Later, he ran a pub in Frant, East Sussex.
 He died in 1969.

 Although World War I army recruiters often turned a blind eye to underage recruits, another factor may have been Lewis's mature appearance.
-He was a tall heavily-built boy, who would grow to 6 ft 2 in as an adult.
+He was a tall heavily built boy, who would grow to 6 ft 2 in as an adult.
 The minimum height requirement of the British Army at the time was only 5 ft 3 in.

 Lewis' claim has been authenticated by the Imperial War Museum after research by van Emden uncovered the evidence, including family papers and Lewis's birth certificate.
 The family papers have been donated to the museum by Lewis' surviving son.
 Lewis' story was also found to have been reported in newspapers at the time.